 The company is one of the biggest corporations in the Israeli dairy and food industry, holding more than 50% of the local dairy market.
 The raw material Tnuva uses for its products comes partially from Beit Yatir and Carmel Maon farms, both of which are located in two settlements in the West Bank: The settlement of Beit Yatir is situated near Hebron city and the settlement of Carmel is situated south-east of Hebron.
 Carmel’s farm holds 500 cows and manufactures almost 6 million liter of milk annually.
-The videos below, taken on (dates) follow the journey of the dairy trucks from these settlements in the occupied West Bank to the main factory of Tnuva in the city of Rehovot within the Green Line.
+The videos below, taken on September 8th, 2014, October 1st, 2014 and July 12th, 2015, follow the journey of the dairy trucks from these settlements in the occupied West Bank to the main factory of Tnuva in the city of Rehovot within the Green Line.

-This activity is taking place despite of the recent EU ban on settlements’ dairy, poultry and animal products that was announced in August 2014 and declared enforceable from January 2015 onwards.
-According to this specific decision, the EU no longer recognizes the authority of Israeli inspection agencies over the pre-1967 lines, without such an inspection the dairy products from those areas [including occupied East Jerusalem and the Golan] cannot be distributed in EU states.
+This activity is taking place despite the EU ban on settlement dairy, poultry and animal products that was announced in August 2014 and declared enforceable from January 2015 onwards.
+According to this specific decision, the EU no longer recognizes the authority of Israeli inspection agencies over the pre-1967 lines, without such an inspection the dairy products from those areas (including occupied East Jerusalem and the Syrian Golan) cannot be distributed in EU states.

 The company also profits from a Palestinian captive market, making around USD 52 million annually from its sales of dairy products to the West Bank and Gaza.
 In fact, the company imports 200 tons of products into the Gaza Strip and distributes its products to 1,700 different stores daily.

 In March 2015, the Chinese state owned food and beverages conglomerate Bright Food acquired a controlling interest in Tnuva Group.
 Its publicly traded subsidiary Bright Dairy is the actual indirect controlling owner of the company.